 - 1 cup milk

-- Heat 2 tablespoons olive oil and 1 tablespoon butter in a large non-stick skillet over medium heat until ripples begin to form.
+Heat olive oil and butter in a large non-stick skillet over medium heat until ripples begin to form.